Ask your electricity or gas company about assistance

-If you think you’re going to have trouble paying a water bill, you need to ring the water corporation to talk about this and work out a payment plan.
+If you think you’re going to have trouble paying an electricity or gas bill, you need to ring your retailer to talk about this early on and work out a payment plan.